joaberch/goSearch/README.md

 A lightweight CLI search engine built in Go.
 Search words recursively across files from a specified folder using an in-memory or an XML inverted index.
 <hr>
 ## Features
-- Quick search for words in files and folders.<br>
+- Quick search for words in files and folders.
-- Work in-memory with optional XML persistance.<br>
+- Work in-memory with optional XML persistance.
-- Registering custom indexes to search through huge amounts of data in a short time.<br>
+- Registering custom indexes to search through huge amounts of data in a short time.
-- Recursive parsing of the file tree with filter<br>
+- Recursive parsing of the file tree with filter.
-- Simple CLI without dependencies<br>
+- Simple CLI without dependencies.
 <hr>
 ## How to use
 1. Clone the repository